AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.10.x.md

 New functionality:
 * Added IEventsManager.listTicket and sendTicketToFriend for transfer of merkle tree tickets on the blockchain.
 * Test timing profiling
+* Fraudulent events and members can now be re-registered
+* Resale of "blank" tickets (vendor proof omits buyer addres)
+* Primary and Secondary members can now act as a Broker on the protocol without registering as a Broker member
+* Event owners, Primary and Secondary members can now act as a Broker on the event without registering as a Broker member

 Minor changes:
+* Ticket id is no longer sequential: it is generated from the unique reference and the vendor to obfuscate sales.
 * ParameterRegistry can only be initialised ONCE.
 * All method input parameters start with an underscore.
 * All method output parameters end with an underscore.